 - Accounting jobs on Upwork

-What’s more, the job itself is part of the digital economy so it is even more geared towards online freelancers.
-In fact, it’s actually rare nowadays to find a graphic designer who has a regular company with a fixed office space.
+What’s more, the job itself is part of the digital economy so it is even more geared towards online freelancers, virtual employees and generally anyone who is looking to work and travel.

 - Upwork and Fiverr focus on freelancing jobs

-- Sites to find graphic design jobs
+- There are also many lists of sites to find graphic design jobs

 Programmer or Web Developer